jmvanel/semantic_forms/scala/forms_play/README.md

 ```
 just once in the directory scala/forms\_play/ ; this creates configuration for 2 eclipse projects: one in directory forms\_play/, one in directory forms.

 You may have to set by hand the dependency in project forms\_play/ towards the other.
-For this, go in Properties of project, Java Buld Path, Projects tab, and Add...
+For this, go in Properties of project, Java Build Path, Projects tab, and Add...

 ## Troubleshooting & tips